 Read this list of ideas for newsletter content to help you get started!
 You should also ensure your Welcome Sequence for new newsletter subscribers is set up.
 If you don’t have this yet, no worries, grab our free swipe file to get this set up quickly.
-We recommend Mailerlite, but almost any email program will work.
+We recommend Mailerlite or Flodesk, but almost any email program will work.

 Organize your Newsletter

-Every business niche has its own methodology for writing a newsletter.
-So it’s possible not all of these will apply to your business.
+Every business niche has its methodology for writing a newsletter.
+So not all of these may apply to your business.
 If you are writing something for a huge brand, you probably won’t include much personal content.
-However, if you have a smaller business you want to include some personal tidbits so your readers have a chance to get to know you.
+However, if you have a smaller company, you want to add some personal tidbits, so your readers have a chance to get to know you.
 For our purposes, we are assuming you are in the second group.

 Opening – Making a Quick Connection